pip-services/pip-services-docs/content/en/golang/commons/convert/duration_converter copy.md

 - **returns**: time.Duration - value or default when conversion is not supported.

 #### ToNullableDuration
-Converts value into time.Duration or returns null when conversion is not possible.
+Converts value into time.Duration or returns nil when conversion is not possible.

 > ToNullableDuration(value interface{}) *time.Duration

 - **value**: interface{} - the value to convert.
-- **returns**: *time.Duration - value or null when conversion is not supported.
+- **returns**: *time.Duration - value or nil when conversion is not supported.

 ### Examples